Import proxies

 Creating a proxy group

 Go to the Proxies section of OpenBullet 2.
 You will see a group of settings to manage proxy groups.
-Proxy groups are a way to separate proxies into different groups, so that jobs can use one or more group, and different jobs are allowed to use any groups of proxies at the same time without conflicts.
+Proxy groups are a way to separate proxies into different groups, so that jobs can use one or more groups, and different jobs are allowed to use any groups of proxies at the same time without conflicts.

 Different ways to import proxies